OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/container-registries/artifactory-container-registry.md

 - **Feed Type:** Docker Container Registry
 - **Name:** Artifactory-Docker (or anything else that makes sense to you)
-- **URL:** Artifactory registry URLs are constructed in 3 parts
+- **URL:** Artifactory registry URLs are constructed in 3 parts:
-  - The base instance URL (e.g. `https://mycompany.jfrog.io/artifactory`)
+  - The base instance URL: e.g. `https://mycompany.jfrog.io/artifactory`
-  - The Docker API path (`/api/docker`)
+  - The Docker API path: `/api/docker`
-  - The repository name (e.g. `my-local-repo`)
+  - The repository name: e.g. `my-local-repo`

-  - For instance, the example values here would result in the URL value `https://mycompany.jfrog.io/artifactory/api/docker/my-local-repo` for the UI
+  The example values above would result in the value: `https://mycompany.jfrog.io/artifactory/api/docker/my-local-repo` for use in the **URL** field.

 - **Registry Path:** *leave blank*
 - **Credentials:** By default, Artifactory requires a valid username and password/[access token](https://www.jfrog.com/confluence/display/JFROG/Access+Tokens) combination to access the registry.
 However, anonymous authentication for reading from a registry [can be enabled](https://jfrog.com/knowledge-base/how-to-perform-anonymous-pulls-but-require-authentication-for-pushing-to-a-docker-repository/) with additional configuration in your Artifactory instance.